ElishaBentzi/E-Nation/docs/en/Social-Pact-Constitution-English.rst

 6.5.1.2.
 """"""""
-The universal minimum income will be implemented progressively and is one of the economic - human goals, starting with children up to the age of 16, women dedicated to home and their education, and adults over 60.
+The universal minimum income will be implemented progressively and is one of the economic - human goals of the community, starting with children up to the age of 16, women or man dedicated to home or homeschooling, and adults over 60.

 6.5.1.2.1.
 **********